Atemmuda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable | Creates a global variable.
 8-true_knowledge | Print the sum 128 ans the environmaent variable TRUEKNOWLEDGE.
 9-divide_and_rule | Prints the result of POWER divided by DIVIDE (both DIVIDE and POWER are environment variables) followed by new line
-10-love_exponen_breath | Displays the result of evronment variables BREATH to the power LOVE followed by new line.
+10-love_exponen_breath | Displays the result of environment variables BREATH to the power LOVE followed by new line.
 11-binary_to_decimal | Converts a number from base 2 to base 10.
 12-combination | Print all possible combinations of two letters apart from oo.
 13-print_float | Print a number to two decimal places followed by new line